oroinc/platform/src/Oro/Bundle/MigrationBundle/README.md

 Migration files should be located in `Migrations\Schema\version_number` folder.
 A version number must be an PHP-standardized version number string, but with some limitations.
 This string must not contain "." and "+" characters as a version parts separator.
 More info about PHP-standardized version number string can be found in [PHP manual][1].

 Each migration class must implement [Migration](./Migration/Migration.php) interface and must implement `up` method.
-This method receives a current database structure in `schema` parameter and `queries` parameter witch can be used to add additional queries.
+This method receives a current database structure in `schema` parameter and `queries` parameter which can be used to add additional queries.

 With `schema` parameter, you can create or update database structure without fear of compatibility between database engines.
 If you want to execute additional SQL queries before or after applying a schema modification, you can use `queries` parameter.
-This parameter represents a [query bag](./Migration/QueryBag.php) and allows to add additional queries witch will be executed before (`addPreQuery` method) or after (`addQuery` or `addPostQuery` method).
+This parameter represents a [query bag](./Migration/QueryBag.php) and allows to add additional queries which will be executed before (`addPreQuery` method) or after (`addQuery` or `addPostQuery` method).
 A query can be a string or an instance of a class implements [MigrationQuery](./Migration/MigrationQuery.php) interface.
 There are several ready to use implementations of this interface:

  - [SqlMigrationQuery](./Migration/SqlMigrationQuery.php) - represents one or more SQL queries
  - [ParametrizedSqlMigrationQuery](./Migration/ParametrizedSqlMigrationQuery.php) - similar to the previous class, but each query can have own parameters.